borntofrappe/fullstack-d3/README.md

   );
   ```

-- the data points are preserved through lighter grey circles
+- the data points are preserved through light grey circles

 - the `y` axis displays fewer ticks modifying the axis generator function